AlexeyPerov/Unity-Dependencies-Hunter/README.md

 # Dependencies Hunter Unity3D Tool

-This tool scans all .meta files in your project and detects direct references between them.
+This tool finds unreferenced assets by scanning .meta files in your Unity project.

-This is by far the simplest way to find unused assets in Unity project.

 There are two options to use it: